Isopolito/AzureSchedulingService/README.md

 ***  Don't want jobs to somehow back up and then run all at once and possibly spam consuming services.
 How to implement some sort of throttlig or mechanism to handle this?

-1. What happens if scheduler is stopped then started again after a period of time?
-Should all the unrun jobs be executed at once or should there be a flag in the message says: "Don't run if execution time is > x minutes in the past"
+1. What happens if the scheduler is stopped then started again after a period of time?
+Should all the unrun jobs be executed at once or should there be an optional configuration property in the message that says: "Don't run if execution time is > x minutes in the past"

 2. What happens if messages back up in the queue for some reason and all get processed at once?